reddit/baseplate.py/docs/index.rst

 The Library
 -----------

-Baseplate also provides a collection of "extra batteries", independent modules that provide commonly needed functionality to applications.
+Baseplate also provides a collection of "extra batteries".
+These independent modules provide commonly needed functionality to applications.
 They can be used separately from the rest of Baseplate.

 .. toctree::